migueravila/Bento/README.md

 ### 📐 Layouts: Bento, Lists and Buttons.

 Bento has three different layouts `bento`, `lists` & `buttons`.
-It allows you to cutomize your experience giving you more buttons or lists depending on how are you more comfortable.
+It allows you to customise your experience giving you more buttons or lists depending on how are you more comfortable.
 To modify the laout you need to change the following line in the `config.js` file:

 ```js
   // Layout